Autos and energy firms boost European shares as earnings roll in, banks held back

 Peugeot maker PSA Group jumped 6 percent, leading autos higher after the firm hit a new profitability record, beating analyst expectations with an increase in sales for the first half.

-Five years after ECB chief Mario Draghi's "whatever it takes to preserve the euro" speech, which set the foundations for strong gains in the currency, the euro was again front and center of investors' minds.
+Five years after ECB chief Mario Draghi's "whatever it takes to preserve the euro" speech, which set the foundations for strong gains in the currency, the euro was again front and centre of investors' minds.
 Recent strength weighed on earnings growth expectations for euro zone corporates, particularly those most dependent on exports, such as industrials firms.

 The euro rose to a fresh two-year high of $1.1711 on Tuesday.